 Check in, evening at leisure to overcome jet lag.

 T, Accommodation at the 4* hotel Thracia Rosslyn for 2 nights.

 Day 2: Sofia –Boyana church - Rila monastery – Sofia (250 km)

 Today you will visit 2 UNESCO cultural sites.
 The first one is Boyana church, located only 15 min drive from Sofia downtown, at the foot of Vitosha Mountain.
 The second one - Rila monastery, is located some 120 km to the south of Sofia, in the heart of the Rila Mountain.
 Founded in the 10th century, it has been the biggest spiritual and cultural centre in Bulgaria for hundreds of years.
 On a number of occasions it was destroyed and burnt down, only to rise again like a phoenix from the ashes.

 The visitor's first sight of Rila monastery huge towering walls gives the impression of a fortress.
 However, a step through the archway produces a wonderful surprise.

 Visiting the Monastery is a must.
-The Monastery's unrivalled architecture and murals will captivate you.
+The Monastery's unrivaled architecture and murals will captivate you.
 Rila monastery is the largest in the Balkans and included in the List of World Cultural Heritage.
-Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value, for it was adorned by the foremost 19-century masters of the Samokov, Bansko and Debar schools of painting and woodcarving.
+Tour of the monastery includes a visit to the Monastery Church, which is of particular artistic value, for it was adorned by the foremost 19-century Bulgarian masters of painting and woodcarving.
 In the Monastery's museum you can see the famous wood carved Raphael's cross.
 It took monk Raphael 12 years to finish the cross with its 140 biblical scenes and 1500 human figures, not larger than a grain of rice.